fsharp/fslang-design/RFCs/FS-1071-witness-passing-quotations.md

 This PR shifts us to use witness passing.
 That is,

-1. In each quotation using a generic inlined function, a witness is recorded for the solution of each trait constraint.
+1. In each quotation `Call` using a generic inlined function, a witness is recorded for the solution of each trait constraint.

 2. You can access this information via the new `Quotations.Patterns.CallWithWitnesses` active pattern, and reconstruct the node using `Quotations.Expr.CallWithWitnesses`.

-3. The method signature for each SRTP-constrained generic inlined function has one extra argument for each SRTP constraint
+3. The compiled method signature for each SRTP-constrained generic inlined function has one extra argument for each SRTP constraint.
+This is in a new method with a new distinguished suffic to the name.

-4. The emitted IL for each SRTP-constrained generic inlined function either invokes of passes the witnesses as necessary, and now never emits the `NotSUpportedException` code.
+4. The emitted IL for each SRTP-constrained generic inlined function either passes the necessary witnesses, and now never emits the `NotSupportedException` code.

 ### Witnesses